droidecahedron/seeed_npm2100_nrf54l15_BFG/README.md

 The LED will blink periodically while advertising, and when you connect via a central device (such as a smart phone) it will be on as a solid light.
 You can press and hold SHPHLD for ~2 seconds to enter ship mode (and the LED will stay off), and press/hold it for about 500ms or half a second to exit shipmode (and the LED should blink again for BLE activity).

 You can also write to the ship mode WR characteristic from a central device (like your phone) to enter ship mode via software, exiting it is still via the button.
+Entering ship mode will terminate any active BLE connection.

 ## Example output
 ### nRF Connect for Mobile (iOS)